andersbogsnes/homepage/content/presentations/ml_project/2_start_new_project.md

 - Poetry will always install in a virtualenv
 - If you are already in one, it will install there
 - If you are not, it will automatically generate one and install there

+---

+# Assignment

+- Setup your project with cookiecutter and poetry

+---

+## Create a configuration file

 {{% /section %}}